-The fundamental requirements of all constitutions are as follows: CONSTITUTION
+The fundamental requirements of all constitutions are as follows:

+CONSTITUTION

-Article I - Name
+ARTICLE I - NAME

-States the name of the organization.
+States the name of the organization

-Article II - Purpose
+ARTICLE II - PURPOSE

-States the purpose and aims of the group.
+States the purpose and aim of the group

-Article III - Membership
+ARTICLE III - MEMBERSHIP

-States the requirements and size limitation, if any.
-Regular membership must be limited to students, faculty, and staff of the University.
-Must include statement of nondiscrimination ("We agree to abide by Northern Arizona University policy prohibiting discrimination in organizational membership on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, and genetic information.")
+- States the requirements and size limitation, if any.
+Regular membership must be limited to the University's students, faculty, and staff - Must include a removal process for regular members.
+An example of a removal process is provided on page \\\\ in the Student Organization Handbook - Must include a statement of nondiscrimination/harassment, such as the following example: - "We agree to abide by Northern Arizona University's commitment to providing a working and learning environment free from discrimination, harassment, including sexual harassment, and retaliation.
+Additionally, we agree to abide by Northern Arizona University policy prohibiting discrimination and harassment in organizational membership on the basis of race, color, religion, sex (including pregnancy), national origin, age, disability, veteran status, sexual orientation, gender identity and expression, and genetic information." - Official social fraternities and sororities must also include the following phrase: - "Title IX of the Education Amendments of 1972, Section 106.14, makes an exception for social fraternities and sororities regarding gender requirements for membership."